mesosphere/spark-build/docs/spark-shell.md

 # Interactive Spark Shell

 You can run Spark commands interactively in the Spark shell.
-The Spark shell is available in either Scala or Python.
+The Spark shell is available in either Scala, Python, or R.

 1. SSH into a node in the DC/OS cluster.
 [Learn how to SSH into your cluster and get the agent node ID](https://dcos.io/docs/latest/administration/access-node/sshcluster/).